pschichtel/JavaCAN/README.md

 Implementing Java's SelectableChannel API is not possible with EPoll and SocketCAN due to various hardcoded assumptions in the JDK.

+## Is this project actively maintained?

+Yes!
+While feature development tends to happen in bursts around specific topics, issues and pull requests will always be answered.
+Dependencies will be updated occasionally.
+Releases are made mostly based on demand.
+The master branch is generally in a releasable state, if you need something released, just ask for it.

 ## What works?

 * Creating and binding CAN_RAW, CAN_BCM, CAN_ISOTP and CAN_J1939 sockets